-Smart strategies are things that are important but don't have any real place in the first three categories to improve your 1.5K swim (smooth, strong and sustainable).
-These smart strategies, however, will help you think about swimming and how to better plan your race.
-A good swimmer is constantly evaluating, tweaking, and planning.
+Smart strategies are important and will help you think about how to better plan your race.
+A good swimmer is constantly evaluating, tweaking and planning.

 Thou shalt warm up before the race.
 Try to time your trip to the port-a-potty early enough to allow yourself ten minutes of splashing around in the water before the race starts.
 Yes, a 1.5K swim is long enough for a warm-up to happen while you're going, but you don't want to do that.
 Your muscles will thank you for getting blood flowing through them before the mad dash of a mass triathlon start.

 You can shake out the tightness, get a feel for the water temperature, fiddle with your cap and goggles, and pee (everyone else is doing it).
 A good, short warm-up can make a huge difference in that initial push, and will help you settle in once you get rolling.
 Warm-ups help prevent cramps as well, and you don't want a cramp 300 yards in to a 1600-yard swim.